-Offers four popular summer camp programs in musical theater and the performing arts to children in the 3rd through graduating 12th grade.
+Offers four popular summer camp programs in musical theater and the performing arts to children entering the 3rd through 12th grade.
 Based in Berkeley, our programs are in close proximity to Albany, Richmond, Oakland, Piedmont, Alameda and other East Bay and Contra Costa communities.
 Acclaimed artistically, our day camps provide an enriched, supportive and often profoundly memorable experience for children interested in developing and expressing themselves as young actors and theater artists.

 ABOUT OUR THEATER PRODUCTIONS, REHEARSAL PROCESS AND SHOWS